Keyboard shortcuts

 }

-You don’t have to be a seasoned firmware developer to understand how this works, it reads like regular, blocking code.
-But behind the scenes, the executor programs a timer that the microcontroller has, and registers an interrupt handle that when it fires will resume the future.
+What is nice about Embassy is that you don’t have to be a seasoned firmware developer to understand how this works, it reads like regular, blocking code.
+But behind the scenes, the executor programs a timer that the microcontroller has, and registers an interrupt handler that when it fires will resume the future.
+Embassy is great if you just want your code to work without worrying about the underlying hardware details.

 RTIC: Real-Time Interrupt-driven Concurrency